Moonlight Programme

-The Moonlight Initiative or the Moonlight Lunar Communications and Navigation Services (LCNS) is a project by the European Space Agency (ESA) with the goal of creating uninterrupted telecommunications satellite coverage between Earth and the Moon, as well as lunar satellite navigation, facilitating future lunar projects.
+The Moonlight programme or the Moonlight Lunar Communications and Navigation Services (LCNS) is an initiative by the European Space Agency (ESA) with the goal of creating uninterrupted telecommunications satellite coverage between Earth and the Moon, as well as lunar satellite navigation, facilitating future lunar projects.
 LCNS is a partnership between ESA and an industry consortium led by Telespazio, with support from the UK Space Agency and the Italian Space Agency.
+Moonlight is managed by ESA Connectivity and Secure Communications (CSC) directorate, alongside the ARTES and IRIS^{2} programmes.

 Goals

-The stated end goal of the Moonlight project is to make it easier for institution and companies to build infrastructure (i.e. mining, utilities, power, etc.) on the Moon, culminating in a sustained long-term human presence.
+The stated end goal of the Moonlight programme is to make it easier for institution and companies to build infrastructure (i.e. mining, utilities, power, etc.) on the Moon, culminating in a sustained long-term human presence.
 LCNS is intended for enhancing efficiency and reducing costs of lunar operations.
 ESA intends to work in partnership with NASA and JAXA in creating lasting telecommunications and navigation links with the moon, involving the adoption of the LunaNet specifications.

 Spacecraft

 The communications relay satellite Lunar Pathfinder, set for launch in 2026, will serve as a precursor to the full LCNS constellation.
 The complete constellation will consist of five lunar orbiters between 400 and 600 kg per satellite, launched in two separate stages.
 One satellite will be focused on communications ("COMSAT") and four on navigation ("NAVSAT-1" to "NAVSAT-4").
 The orbits of the LCNS satellites will be designed to prioritise coverage of the lunar south pole area.
 The COMSAT satellite will have an orbital period of 12 hours and a semi-major axis of about 6,000 km.
 The NAVSAT satellites will have an orbital period of 24 hours and a semi-major axis of about 10,000 km.
 All LCNS satellites will be placed on Elliptical Lunar Frozen Orbits (ELFOs) in order to keep a constant eccentricity, inclination, and argument of pericenter.